 - Anti-thyroid medications are used to treat an overactive thyroid gland and block the formation of thyroid hormone.

 - Radioiodine therapy is a common treatment for Graves’ disease.
-It requires you to take dose of radioactive iodine-131.
-The iodine enter the thyroid which damages thyroid cells.
+It requires you to take a dose of radioactive iodine-131.
+The iodine enters the thyroid which damages thyroid cells.
 The damage results in slower thyroid function which reverses hyperthyroidism.
 However, you will need to take replacement thyroid hormones for the rest of your life.

-- Thyroid surgery is always the last resort, if all other treatment has failed.
+- Thyroid surgery is always the last resort if all other treatment has failed.
 Once your doctor removes your thyroid you will need to have thyroid hormone replacement therapy for the rest of your life.

 Who Get’s Graves’ Disease?